 - Decide not to provide the academic adjustments, which have been approved by the DRO.
 You may subject the university and yourself to liability.

 - Leave a student adrift without accommodations.
-If no volunteers are willing to take notes in a class, for example, make sure the Accessibility Coordinator is aware.
+If no volunteers are willing to take notes in a class, for example, make sure the Student Access & Accommodation Services Coordinator is aware.

 - Refuse to permit students to tape record lectures as an accommodation.
 Any general policy which might permit instructors to refuse the use of tape recorders, without providing for their use by students with disabilities, are legally insufficient.

 - Refuse to provide copies of handouts, or orally describe information written on the chalkboard, or face the class when referring to something written on the chalkboard, etc., if these accommodations have been determined to be appropriate for a student.

 - Refuse to provide extended time for tests on the mistaken assumption that doing so would require that all students be given additional time.